techidaily/site-instagram-video-files/source/_posts/updated-10-igtv-talents-ready-to-take-off.md

 In less than a year, IGTV has attracted celebrities, large media houses, YouTubers, and social media experts, which means that there is a lot of content of the highest quality on this platform you can watch from your phone.
 Following some of the most popular IGTV channels, we featured in this article will certainly get you a constant supply of captivating videos that will keep you informed about the latest news or provide you with interesting ideas.
 Do you have a favorite IGTV channel?
 Leave a comment and let us know which IGTV channels you like the most.

 ![author avatar](https://images.wondershare.com/filmora/article-images/shannon-cox.jpg)

+Shanoon Cox

+Shanoon Cox is a writer and a lover of all things video.

+Follow @Shanoon Cox

+##### Shanoon Cox

+ Mar 27, 2024• Proven solutions

+The diversity of the content available on IGTV is staggering because the platform enables its users to watch videos that cover an extremely wide range of topics.
+As IGTV continues to grow, some of Instagram's most influential users are starting to publish more content on their IGTV channels.
+Such an abundance of videos might leave you wondering which IGTV channels you absolutely shouldn’t miss out on.
+If this is the case, then you are at the right place because in this article we are going to take you through some of the best IGTV channels you should definitely start following.

 <!-- affiliate ads begin -->
 <a href="https://appsumo.8odi.net/c/5597632/2037356/7443" target="_top" id="2037356">